maze logo

 Go through all your codes to identify every time users complained about the smart suggestion usability, and continue doing this until you’ve identified several themes in your data.
 Once you’ve got your themes, you can further interpret people's words to develop insights.
 Your themes can also be a great starting point for further user research.

-Using our example, here’s a clear view of how we moved from codes to insights:
+Using our example, here’s a clear view of how to move from codes to insights:

 Codes Theme Insight